-Chronic phase, Interferon failure

-532 adult patients were treated at a starting dose of 400 mg.
+Chronic phase, Interferon failure: 532 adult patients were treated at a starting dose of 400 mg.
 The patients were distributed in three main categories: haematological failure (29%), cytogenetic failure (35%), or intolerance to interferon (36%).
-Patients had received a median of 14 months of prior IFN therapy at doses $\geq 25 \times 10^6 \,\text{IU/week}$ and were all in late chronic phase, with a median time from diagnosis of 32 months.
+Patients had received a median of 14 months of prior IFN therapy at doses

+In the from IU/week and were all diagnosis of 32 months.
 The primary efficacy variable of the study was the rate of major cytogenetic response (complete plus partial response, 0 to 35% Ph+ metaphases in the bone marrow).